HideoKuze/CodeChallenge/README.md

 Then `from convoapp import tasks` then `from tasks import show` then `show.delay()` Note: Make sure to run `post_requests.py` once populate the `SQLite` database

+PLEASE let me now if there are any issues,

 Thank you for considering me for this challenge =)